Sign Up for My Newsletter and Get This Book Free!

 My email newsletter keeps friends informed about my book projects.
 I share work in progress, solicit reader input, offer early-bird pricing on new titles, and sometimes even offer publications for free.

-The free newsletter appears every two weeks or so.
+The free newsletter appears every few weeks.
 There's no obligation.
 You can unsubscribe at any time, and I won't share your email or name with anyone.

 As a thank-you for when you subscribe, I offer a digital* copy of No Apology.